SynBioDex/pySBOL2/docs/sbol_examples.rst

 Computer-aided Design for Synthetic Biology
 ===========================================

-See `Full Example Code <https://pysbol2.readthedocs.io/en/latest/sbol_examples.html#id2>`_ for full example code.
+See `Full Example Code <#id1>`_ for full example code.

 ---------------------------------
 Design Abstraction
 ---------------------------------

 An advantage of the SBOL data format over GenBank is the ability to represent DNA as abstract components without specifying an exact sequence.
 An **abstract design** can be used as a template, with sequence information filled in later.
 In SBOL, a ComponentDefinition represents a biological component whose general function is known while its sequence is currently either unknown or unspecified.
 The intended function of the component is specified using a descriptive term from the Sequence Ontology (SO), a standard vocabulary for describing genetic parts.
-As the following example shows, some common SO terms are built in to PySBOL as pre-defined constants (see `constants.h <https://github.com/SynBioDex/libSBOL/blob/master/source/constants.h>`_).
+As the following example shows, some common SO terms are built in to PySBOL2 as pre-defined constants (see `constants.py <https://github.com/SynBioDex/pySBOL2/blob/master/sbol2/constants.py>`_).
 This code example defines the new component as a gene by setting its `roles` property to the SO term for `gene`.
 Other terms may be found by browsing the `Sequence Ontology <http://www.sequenceontology.org/browser/obob.cgi>`_ online.

 .. code:: python